Bushfires In Australia May Get Even Worse With 'Horrible Day' On Horizon

 As hard as it may be to believe, the bushfires ravaging large swaths of Australia are likely to get worse in the coming days.

 Roughly two months after bushfires erupted in unprecedented numbers across the country's most populous state, authorities in New South Wales are declaring a state of emergency — the second in as many months.
-During a news conference Thursday, the state's premiere, Gladys Berejiklian, warned that worsening conditions this coming weekend present further danger to residents and emergency responders struggling with the deadly blazes.
+During a news conference Thursday, the state's premier, Gladys Berejiklian, warned that worsening conditions this coming weekend present further danger to residents and emergency responders struggling with the deadly blazes.

 "We don't take these decisions lightly," Berejiklian told reporters, noting that high temperatures, unpredictable fire activity and heavy tourism could make for a dangerous combination.